jmliesa/LCAMatrix_SimaPro/README.md

 Originally developed as an R script by Xun Liao (former PhD candidate at EPFL, Switzerland), it has been adapted and extended in Python by @CedricFurrer and @jmliesa from the LCA group at @Agroscope, the Swiss centre of excellence for agricultural research (Zürich).

 ## Motivation
-This implementation serves several purposes:
+This implementation serves several purposes, including, for instance:

 1. **Teaching**
    Helps students understand the underlying logic of LCA calculations (matrix formulation, Leontief system, inventory and impact assessment).